 For help with these conversations, read our guide on how to talk about mental health at work.

 2. Make the necessary adjustments

 Once you’ve started the conversation with a struggling employee, it’s time to figure out how you’ll support them.
-Consult your workplace policies to determine the adjustments you could make address the key issues they’re struggling with.
+Consult your workplace policies to determine the adjustments you could make to address their mental health difficulties.